*67(570)936-4778

 No.

-Sure, but we would probably only use one per person in the film.
+Sure, but we might only select one per person.

 Sign up for our newsletter below or check back at this website.
-We expect the film to be finished in winter 2025.
+We expect the film to be finished in Summer 2026.

 We plan to show the film at festivals and community events.
 Eventually, it will be shared publicly online.